 as children are dressed appropriately, and temperature is maintained at comfortable levels

 in all rooms used by children.
-Ensure that ventilation systems operate properly and

 Keep informed of Maine’s latest policies for travel

 Travel to and from states exempted under the State’s travel advisory do not require quarantine or a test for COVID-19.
-Travel to or from all other states or another country require an individual to quarantine for 14 days or receive a negative COVID -19 test result.
+Travel to or from all other states or another country require an individual to quarantine or receive a negative COVID -19 test result.
 The following website has information regarding travel:

 - December 16, Updated Guidance for Maine Child Care Providers